gatsby-uc/plugins/GOVERNANCE.md

 #### Nomination

 To be considered, a contributor is expected to already be performing some of the responsibilities of a Maintainer over the course of at least a couple of weeks.
-There is no hard requiremen for what you need to do, but if you show up and participate we'll most likely recognize your contribution and give you this title if you desire.
-If you're interested in being a maintainer and feel you meet these requirements feel free to reach out to an existing maintainer or steward.
+There is no hard requirement for what you need to do, but if you show up and participate we'll most likely recognize your contribution and give you this title if you desire.
+If you're interested in being a maintainer and feel you meet these requirements, feel free to reach out to an existing maintainer or steward.

 In some rare cases, this role may be revoked by a project Steward.
 However, under normal circumstances this role is granted for as long as the contributor wishes to engage with the project.